 Similar to the poll we ran during our Market Abuse Monitoring webinar in May, the majority of respondents (32%) still view Communications Surveillance as the highest focal point in their compliance journey.
 In light of the covid pandemic and the increased use of e-communications platforms during lockdown, this is hardly surprising.

-As SteelEye’s Helen Bevis discusses in her recent article, it is much more challenging for firms to supervise employees in the current remote working environment, especially when employees may use e-communications platforms which are not connected to firm-wide monitoring tools or permitted in corporate policy.
+As we discuss in our recent article, it is much more challenging for firms to supervise employees in the current remote working environment, especially when employees may use e-communications platforms which are not connected to firm-wide monitoring tools or permitted in corporate policy.
 Recent public cases confirm these current challenges, including Morgan Stanley banning the use of WhatsApp and thereafter firing people for misdemeanours relating to the encrypted messaging app.

 What is interesting is that while only 50% of participants think that Holistic Surveillance is possible and exists today, nearly a third (27%) ranked this practice as a top priority.